Abstract Base Classes

 Connects to voice and creates a

-to establish your connection to the voice server.- Parameters:
+VoiceClientto establish your connection to the voice server.- Parameters:

 timeout (

-) – The timeout in seconds to wait for the voice endpoint.reconnect (
+float) – The timeout in seconds to wait for the voice endpoint.reconnect (

-) – Whether the bot should automatically attempt a reconnect if a part of the handshake fails or the gateway goes down.cls (Type[
+bool) – Whether the bot should automatically attempt a reconnect if a part of the handshake fails or the gateway goes down.cls (Type[

-]) – A type that subclassesVoiceProtocol
+VoiceProtocol]) – A type that subclassesVoiceProtocolto connect with.
+Defaults toVoiceClient.

 - Raises: